MallocArray/airgradient_esphome/README.md

 * Added optional substitutions to implement batch-specific PM2.5 corrections using values provided by AirGradient [See details in the packages.md file under the PMS5003 section.](packages.md#sensor_pms5003yaml)
 * Restored logging to default values as it no longer repeats messages about components taking too long to complete
+* New package for upgrading DIY and Pro models to Lolin C3 Mini

 ## Features

+Replacing the line that starts with `led_co2` with `  led_combo: !include packages/led_combo.yaml` enables combo LED bar.
+For more information, look at the Packages file.

 Many added features can be found in HomeAssistant by going to Settings>Devices and selecting the AirGradient device.
 Alternatively, add `web_server:` to the config file to enable a built-in web server on the AirGradient device (Not recommended for devices based on the D1 Mini ESP8266)